samitkumarpatel/file-reader/README.md

 To work on this repo

-- Clone it in a directory
+- Clone this repo it in a directory
 ```sh
   git clone .....
 ```